awsdocs/aws-cdk-guide/doc_source/parameters.md

 ## Defining parameters<a name="parameters_define"></a>

 Use the [https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.CfnParameter.html](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.CfnParameter.html) class to define a parameter\.
 You'll want to specify at least a type and a description for most parameters, though both are technically optional\.
 The description appears when the user is prompted to enter the parameter's value in the AWS CloudFormation console\.
+For more information on the available types, see [Types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html#parameters-section-structure-properties-type)\.

 **Note**
-We recommend defining parameters at the stack level to ensure that their logical ID does not change when you refactor your code\.
+You can define parameters in any scope, but we recommend defining parameters at the stack level so that their logical ID does not change when you refactor your code\.

 ------
 #### [ TypeScript ]